Position Opening:

 • Ability to quickly grasp AF’s artistic priorities and to help Board members find their niche within that trajectory;

-• An enthusiasm for working as part of a team, rather than merely supervising others;
+• An enthusiasm for serving as a colleague and working as part of a team, rather than merely supervising others;

 • A natural affinity for AF’s organizational values, including consensus, collaborative decision-making, a sense of fun, and the enthusiastic pursuit of diversity and equity in classical music.